 Reading is a really important tool in a child’s overall development.
-It is often their first introduction to language and it can broaden their horizons socially too.

 Reading also plays a really important role in developing your child’s imagination.
 How amazing that by reading a succession of words our child can conjure up amazing colourful scenes in their own minds.

 Reading is also an important skill with respect to progressing through schooling.
 It is a vital component in academics and therefore affects the way our children perform at school, university and in their careers.
 This can have a large impact on how they feel about their future ambitions and goals which is connected to their self-confidence and mental health.

 Being able to read affects the way we navigate daily life also.
 Road signs, leaflets and instructions are all steeped in the written word.
 Understanding what these words or symbols mean is vital in terms of simply getting through the day.
 For this reason reading, and learning how to do it effectively, affects the way we see and experience the world around us.

 Relationships are deeply impacted by the art of reading.
 Reading a story together is a powerful shared experience.
 It entails physical closeness and attention that can strengthen the bond of attachment and really add substance to a relationship.
 Many children consider their bed-time story to be one of the best parts of the day.

 It involves all of their favourite things – a cuddle from a parent, their undivided attention and being transported to a magical story before the day comes to an end.
 It is a really powerful experience and encouraging our children to see the positives in it is very important as it will impact the way they approach reading when they eventually start school and it is a necessity.